dineesh07/Procura/README.md

-Gemini said
-A professional README.md is the face of your project.
-For Procura, it should clearly explain the 5-role workflow, the mathematical logic behind the predictions, and how to get the project running with the Neon/Prisma setup you've built.

-Copy and paste this into your README.md file:

 Procura — From Order to Production, Seamlessly.
 Procura (Latin: to manage/take care of) is a role-based inventory reorder prediction and cost variance analysis system designed for the manufacturing industry.
 It replaces fragmented email-based communication with a unified platform that tracks production from the initial sales order to final delivery.